-Use the REFRESH statement to load the latest metastore metadata and block location data for a particular table after one of the following scenarios happens outside of Impala:
+Use the REFRESH statement to load the latest metastore metadata for a particular table after one of the following scenarios happens outside of Impala:

-- After issuing ALTER TABLE, INSERT, LOAD DATA, or other table-modifying SQL statement in Hive.
+For example, after issuing ALTER TABLE or other table-modifying SQL statement in Hive

 Refreshing a single partition: